 Hiking at Lake Mansfield Trout Club

 There are many signs that say don’t enter this private refuge and enormously beautiful spot, however, continue on your journey.
-The Trout Club is intensely private, however, their respect for the beauty of Vermont and their location on Lake Mansfield makes allowance for outsiders to enjoy the surrounding area.
-Mansfield Lake is a 39 acre lake surrounded by hills – stunning setting.
+The Trout Club is intensely private, however, management’s respect for the beauty of Vermont and their location on Lake Mansfield permits outsiders like you and I to hike in the woods that surrounds the lake.
+Mansfield Lake is 39 acres surrounded by hills – a stunning setting.
 The lake, of course, is annually stocked with Trout.
-The Lodge was originally built in 1899 and seems to have its own culture.
+The Lodge was originally built in 1899 and the Trout Club seems to have its own unique culture.

 From Waterbury heading north towards Stowe, take Rt.
 100 and turn left on Moscow Road.
 Continue on Moscow past the Barrows Road cutoff until you find Nebraska Valley Road on the right (just past the intersection with the Trapp Hill road on the right.)
 It’s going to be about four miles until you reach the Lake Mansfield Trout Club.